peterdesmet/petridish/_docs/configuration.md

 Posts will use `layout: default` by default.

 To enable post comments, add your site to [Disqus](https://disqus.com/) and add `comments: true` to each post where you want comments.
 Comments are disabled by default.

+To hide a post (e.g. a draft), add [`published: false`](https://jekyllrb.com/docs/front-matter/#predefined-global-variables).
+Drafts can also be stored in [`_drafts`](https://jekyllrb.com/docs/posts/#drafts), but `published: false` is easier to track in git and can be used for pages as well.
+Posts and pages are published by default.

 To change the permalink of all posts from the default `yyyy/mm/dd/title.html` to e.g. `blog/{filename}/` without having to add a `permalink` to each post, set a [front matter default](https://jekyllrb.com/docs/step-by-step/09-collections/#front-matter-defaults) in `_config.yml`: